Virginia Tech® home

 • B.T.
 Plant Science, State University of New York at Cobleskill, 2019

-Research interests are described below to assist the Virginia and global nursery industry to (1) meet consumer demand with (2) decreased access to conventional resources while (3) remaining competitive in the industry.
+Below is a summary of my research interests to assist the Virginia and global nursery industry to (1) meet consumer demand with (2) decreased access to conventional resources while (3) remaining competitive in the industry.

 • Soilless substrate hydraulic properties